 6. Ditch Store-Bought For DIY

-Natural do-it-yourself (DIY) cleaners are chemical-free and will help you save money because they are so easy to make with stuff that you already have in your pantry!
+Natural do-it-yourself (DIY) cleaners are chemical-free and will help you save money because they are so easy to make with stuff that you already

 - Mold eradicator: Tea tree oil is very helpful in getting rid of mold, one of the main contributors to poor indoor air quality.
 All you need to do is mix one teaspoon of tea tree oil with one cup of water in a plastic spray bottle, spray over the infected areas and wipe off with a rag.

 - Carpet deodorizer: Bicarb soda can easily be used to deodorize your carpets.
 Sprinkle it around, run the vacuum machine over your carpet, and smell the difference!

 - All purpose cleaning solution: Mix 3 parts water with 1 part vinegar in a spray bottle.
 Add in a few drops of tea tree oil and shake well.
 This will do a great job in cleaning up your kitchen counter and your dirty sink!